CURE In Action

 CURE member Kerry Morrison attended the Coachella Valley Economic Partnership Conference on October 25, 2017.
 CURE has urged CVEP and the County of Riverside to conduct a thorough economic study demonstrating the impacts to property values, tourism, and health if the Sea is not restored.

-CURE was invited to speak on the future of the Salton Sea, along with representatives from the Salton Sea Authority, the Sonny Bono Wildlife Refuge and The EcoMedia Compass.
+CURE was invited to speak on the future of the Salton Sea at Pitzer College, along with representatives from the Salton Sea Authority, the Sonny Bono Wildlife Refuge and The EcoMedia Compass.
 We are always happy to educate and inspire our next generations into action!